Life's Adventures

 Following these Backcountry ethics can help protect and preserve the wild areas for future visits:

-• Limit the size of you group to 10
+• Limit the size of

 • Stay on established trail to minimize erosion